 Beware that some of these frequencies may be illegal in some countries.
 Check your local regulations before transmitting.

 For places that are limited to frequencies between 5725MHz to 5866MHz due to regulations, you can use these channels instead, however because the smaller frequency range, only 4 pilots can fly at the same time:

 - 5828 (B6)

 The selection of these frequencies is based on the assumption that everyone is using a decent VTX and doesn’t bleed into other channels.

-For DJI pilots though, it’s possible that all 8 pilots can fly at the same time, though it’s not always reliable, that’s why many races usually only run 4 to 6 DJI pilots at once.
-However when you have 8 DJI pilots, make sure the pilot who uses D8 plug in last, as this is the public channel that everyone transmits on when they power up.
+For DJI and Avatar pilots though, it’s possible that all 8 pilots can fly at the same time, though it’s not always reliable, that’s why many races usually only run 4 to 6 pilots at once.
+However when you have 8 DJI/Avatar pilots, make sure the pilot who uses channel 8 (CHP) to plug in last, as this is the public channel that everyone transmits on when they power up.